vmware/terraform-provider-wavefront/docs/resources/dashboard_json.md

 }
 ```

+**Note:** If there are dynamic variables in the Wavefront dashboard json, then these variables must be present in a separate file as mentioned in below section.

 ## Reading from an External File
 Below is the example dashboard with sections and parameters from an external file.